hinish8/MLP/README.md

 # MLP
-Implementing - multi-layer perceptron (MLP)
+Implementation of a multi-layer perceptron